ibm-bluemix-mobile-services/bms-samples-cordova-helloworld/README.md

 3. Replace the \<APPLICATION_ROUTE\> and \<APPLICATION_GUID\> with your Bluemix application ID and route.

 Javascript:

 	// Bluemix credentials
 	route: "<APPLICATION_ROUTE>",
 	guid: "<APPLICATION_GUID>",

-<i>Note: Don't forget commas at the end of each line!</i>
+***Note: Don't forget commas at the end of each line!***

-### Run the Cordova App
+### Build/Run the Cordova App

 Now you can run your iOS application in your mobile emulator or on your device.

+1. Build the Cordova app.
+From your terminal enter the following command:

+		cordova build ios
+		cordova build android

+2. Run the sample app.
+From your terminal enter the following command:

+		cordova run ios
+		cordova run android

 You will see a single view application with a "PING BLUEMIX" button.
 When you click this button the application will test the connection from the client to the backend Bluemix application.
-The application uses the ApplicationRoute specified in <b>index.js</b> in order to test the connection.
+The application uses the ApplicationRoute specified in **index.js** in order to test the connection.
 The application will then display if the connection was successful or unsuccessful.
 In the unsuccessful state an error will be displayed in the Xcode/Android log, as well as in the application.

-<i>Note: A GET request is made to a protected resource on the Node.js runtime on Bluemix.
+***Note: A GET request is made to a protected resource on the Node.js runtime on Bluemix.
 This code has been provided in the MobileFirst Services Starter boilerplate.
-If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.</i>
+If the backend application was not created using the MobileFirst Services Starter boilerplate the application will not be able to connect successfully.***

+### Resolve any problems

+Check the following items:

+- Verify that you correctly pasted the route and GUID values.
+- Check the Xcode or Android debug log for more information.
+- Check the status of your App in Bluemix.

 ### License